 It’s disturbing on several levels including the usage of ‘voodoo’ in it’s title which isn’t the best word in a church context but from an artistic level, this is an amazing video.
 The incredible animation is created by 26 year old artist Joaquin Baldwin.
 I don’t know him personally but after watching this video, I suspect he may have been influenced by Christianity in some shape or another.
 When you watch the film, you’ll see some Christian parallels.
 Had I shown it, it would have taken some good explanation why I was showing the clip.

-Here are the reasons this video really made me think: Read the rest of this entry »
+Here are the reasons this video really made me think: Continue reading “the voodoo video i couldn’t show at quest”

 There are numerous significant theological and biblical meanings behind the Last Supper (Passover Seder) and while the pursuit of those meanings are worthwhile and powerful, here’s the most simple and as significant: